 Now that all the fieldwork is completed and the finds have been analysed we have been trying to work out what it all means.

-Bill Bevan, also of inHeritage, is currently working on a new interpretative trail across the site for people to explore the heritage for themselves, using information panels.
-We’ll also be taking all the evidence on tour, delivering a series of talks and exhibitions in local towns and villages.
+Bill Bevan, also of inHeritage, helped us develop an interpretative trail across the site for people to explore the heritage for themselves, using information panels.
+We also took all the evidence on tour, delivering a series of talks and exhibitions in local towns and villages.
 Future school groups will be able to make use of a resource pack of educational activities to find out about Whitle, both on site and in the comfort of their classrooms.

-All the discoveries will be archived at Under Whitle, or at the Potteries Musuem, Stoke and the records will be archived on the Staffordshire Historic Environment Record (HER).
-Of course we’ll also be updating this website with all our finds.
+All the discoveries are archived at Under Whitle, or at the Potteries Musuem, Stoke and the records are archived on the Staffordshire Historic Environment Record (HER).